agoat/contao-postsnpages-bundle/README.md

 # Contao Posts'n'Pages
-Alternative Contao content organization with posts and pages (a bit like wordpress)
+An alternative Contao content organization with posts and pages (a bit like wordpress)